 Moral: United we stand and divided we fall.

 Once a villager had a donkey.
 He used his donkey to transport salt in the city market.
-One day he loaded the donkey with salt and moved towards the market.
+One day he loaded the donkey with salt and moved toward the market.
 On the way to the market, there was a stream of water.
-When the donkey passes through the stream of water he slipped due to the slippery surface and fell down.
+When the donkey pass through the stream of water he slipped due to the slippery surface and fell down.
 Most of the salt becomes dissolved in the stream water and the donkey felt light.
-The clever donkey thought it was a good way to make the load light.
+The clever donkey was a good way to make the load light.
 The next day he again slipped down and lessen his weight.
 Villager was also a sharp person, he knew his donkey well.
 The next day he loaded the donkey with the bale of cotton.
-When the donkey played the same trick, a bale of cotton becomes heavier and in this way, the villager taught the donkey a lesson of never cheat his master.
+When the donkey played the same trick, bales of cotton become heavier and in this way, villagers taught the donkey a lesson of never cheating his master.

 Moral: Never cheat your master.

 Two Friends Passing by a Jungle

 Once upon a time, there were two friends from childhood.
 Both of them were jobless and they decided to go to the city to find out a job for them.
 On the way to the city, there was a thick jungle full of animals.
 Suddenly they saw a big bear coming towards them.
 One of the friends knew how to climb up the tree and the other could not climb a tree.
 Another friend has heard that bears could not eat dead’s.
 So he lay down on the ground and stop his breath.
 Bear came to him and smelled him.
 Bear left him and go away.
 When the bear passed away the other friend on the tree came down and ask his friend, “What did the bear say into your ear.”
 He replied, “Bear advised me not to never trust a selfish friend.”
 After saying this to him he left away.

 Crane and a Wolf